gbordyugov/pndapetzim/README.md

 Those reported metrics were calculated on the test data, i.e. customers that were not part of the training data.
-Those results suggest that it would be worth it investing more time in building a better model as a straight-forward feature addition and model blow-up didn't bring a lot of improvement.
+Those results suggest that it seems promising to invest more time in feature engineering and hyperparameter optimisation.

 ### The small model

 The [small
 model](https://github.com/gbordyugov/pndapetzim/blob/main/pndapetzim/models.py#L18)
-accepts a sequence of 20 latest customer orders (missing orders in short histories are padded with zeros to the length of 20), and for each order the considers only the date of order and the order amount.
+is a neural network that accepts a sequence of 20 latest customer orders (missing orders in short histories are padded with zeros to the length of 20).
+For each order the model considers only the date of order and the order amount.
 It has a couple of intermediate dense layers, and the output layer has a single output with a sigmoid activation function.

 The date of order is normalised in such a way that the timestamps of `2015-03-01` and `2017-02-28` correspond to the normalised values of 0